Austin Slater Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.57 team ERA that ranks 25th among all league pitching staffs.
+- The Mets have a 4.56 team ERA that ranks 25th across all MLB pitching staffs.

-- In his most recent time out on Sunday, the righty threw four innings against the Philadelphia Phillies, allowing two earned runs while surrendering five hits.
+- Mets pitchers combine to surrender 110 total home runs at a clip of 1.3 per game (fifth-most in baseball).

+- The righty last appeared on Monday against the Milwaukee Brewers, when he went five scoreless innings while giving up five hits.

-- In 10 games this season, the 36-year-old has put up a 6.19 ERA and 6.2 strikeouts per nine innings, while giving up a batting average of .272 to his opponents.
+- The 40-year-old has amassed a 4.11 ERA and 7.7 strikeouts per nine innings across 10 games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.